jnkather/new-colors-histology-website/README.md

 *For the Matlab source codes and raw data, please refer to DOI 10.5281/zenodo.35083 (https://dx.doi.org/10.5281/zenodo.35083).*

 This project will be published in PLOS ONE 2015.
 For a detailed description of the computational methods, please refer to the paper.
-Additional information is also available in the article supplements.
-The source code was tested in Matlab R2015a.

 ## Licenses